petrs/TPM_PCR/README.md

 3. Investigate the resulting file (PCR_xxx_xxx.txt)

 ## Repeated run using Windows task scheduler
 The PCRs are occasionally changing based on software updates and other platform changes.
-The data collection can be scheduled to run automatically every day using Windows task scheduler using the following command executed from (example: run every day at 7 pm, task name is tpm_pcr_collect):
+The data collection can be scheduled to run automatically every day using Windows task scheduler using the following command executed from (example: run every day at 7 pm, task name is tpm_pcr_collect).

+**Schedule** repeated task:
 ```
 TPM_PCR.exe schedule
 ```
 A new file is created for every measurement.
 Every device is assigned with random unique number stored in file ''unique_device_id.txt''.
 This random number is also inserted into every file with measurement.
 If ''unique_device_id.txt'' file is not found, new unique ID is generated and stored into this file.

-The task can be unscheduled simply by:
+The task can be **unscheduled** simply by:
 ```
 TPM_PCR.exe unschedule
 ```